espressif/developer-portal/content/blog/vscode-esp-idf-v1.8.0/index.md

 ## Eclipse CDT GDB Debug Adapter

-First, we will briefly talk about the implementation of debug adapters in VS Code and then will move on to the actual Eclipse CDT Debug Adapter.
+First, we will briefly talk about the implementation of debug adapters in VS Code and then will move on to the actual Eclipse CDT GDB Debug Adapter.

 ### What is a debug adapter in VS Code?